apohllo/ror-tasks/task-4/Readme.md

 and the migrations will be invoked.

 The tests should be placed in `test` directory.
-Read the `test/book.rb` simple test to see how you can interact with the environment.
+Read the `test/book.rb` test to see how you can interact with the environment.
 You can use fixtures which must be placed in `test/fixtures` directory.
 The name of a file must be the same as the name of the table in the database and end with `.yml` (e.g.  `test/fixtures/books.yml`).